 - protect consumers

 - promote competition

 Why Is the FCA Regulating the Funeral Industry?

 Funeral plans are one of the most significant investments made by individuals.
-And, often, it is an investment made under a great deal of pressure - so not following well-thought-out decision-making, and under the influence of external factors.
+And, often, it is an investment made under a great deal of pressure - not always following well-thought-out decision-making, and often vulnerable to the influence of external factors.